eaobao/Presences/README.md

 - You must have the
   [latest TypeScript compiler](https://www.typescriptlang.org/#download-links)
   version installed
-- Basic knowlege of TypeScript
+- Basic knowledge of TypeScript

 ## Getting started